AndriiShvaika/auto-express-landing-page/README.md

 - HTML layout
 - Styling a page with SCSS preprocessor
-- Slider with slick on Js
+- Slick slider on Js
 - Working with the Git version control system
 - Application of naming and file structure of the BEM methodology
 - Flexbox